lockss/lockss-turtles/README.rst

 Plugin layers are sequential in nature; a new version of a plugin is released to the lowest layer first, then to the next layer (after some process), and so on until the highest layer.

 Although the identifiers (see ``id`` below) and display names (see ``name`` below) of plugin registry layers are arbitrary, the highest layer is commonly referred to as the *production* layer, and when there are exactly two layers, the lower layer is commonly referred to as the *testing* layer.
-Turtles reflects this common idiom with built-in ``--production`` and ``--testing`` options.
+Turtles reflects this common idiom with built-in ``--production`` and ``--testing`` options that are shorthand for ``--layer=production`` and ``--layer=testing`` respectively.

 It is possible for multiple plugin registries to have a layer path in common.
-An example would be a team working on several plugin registries for different purposes, having distinct production layer paths for different audiences but sharing a single testing layer path, if they are the only audience for it.
+An example would be a team working on several plugin registries for different purposes, having distinct (public) production layer paths, but sharing a single (internal) testing layer path, if they are the only audience for it.

 Declaring a Plugin Registry
 ===========================